This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Composting and Recycling

-Your kitchen scraps and fallen leaves aren’t trash—they’re treasure waiting to happen.
+Your kitchen scraps and fallen leaves aren’t waste—they’re garden gold waiting to happen.

-Winter composting transforms potato peels, coffee grounds, and garden debris into nutrient-rich black gold.
+Winter composting transforms potato peels, coffee grounds, and garden debris into nutrient-rich soil amendments.

 Try vermicomposting benefits with worms or the bokashi method for faster results.